SangTDx/sangtdx.github/_posts/2023-11-10-#1-Introduction-to-Yocto.md

 ---
 layout: post
-title: 01 - Introduction to Yocto & Building Linux for BeagleBone Black
+title: Introduction to Yocto & Building Linux for BeagleBone Black - 01
 date: 2023-11-10 00:00:00
 categories: [yocto]
 tags: [yocto, beagleBone]
 last_modified_at: 2023-11-10
 ---

-# 01 Yocto Introduction

 ### What is Yocto?